HatchApps/xavier-help/faq.md

 ## Billing

+### How does your pricing work?

+Xavier prices monthly according to client licence bundles.
+These bundles refer to unique client licences.

+If you add a client to Xavier, that will count as one of your licences for the current billing month, even if you remove that client.
+If you do remove a client, you can replace that licence with a new client in the next billing month.

+You will have an additional 10% of your bundle size as leeway for your bundle, for example if you accidentally add a client.

+If you accidentally remove a client, this can be restored under *subscription* > *current period* using the *restore* link.

 ### What is a client?

 For Xavier, a client is a Xero organisation that Xavier will sync with – typically this is your business or your client’s